cujojs/wire/docs/concepts.md

 ## References

 References allow you to reference components and other existing resources.
-Wire.js uses a [JSON-referencing](http://groups.google.com/group/json-schema/browse_thread/thread/95fb4006f1f92a40)-like syntax for references, but allows for extensions to the referencing syntax via plugins, which can provide Reference Resolvers to do more sophisticated things, such as [referencing DOM nodes](./dom.md#querying-the-dom)
+Wire.js uses a simplified [JSON Referencing](http://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03) syntax for references, but allows for extensions to the referencing syntax via plugins, which can provide Reference Resolvers to do more sophisticated things, such as [referencing DOM nodes](./dom.md#querying-the-dom)

 ### Syntax